-September has always been a cherished and exciting time in the city of light.
+September has always been a cherished and exciting time in Paris, the City of Light.
 There's a sense of transition that many people find exciting and stimulating, as summer laziness culminates and a surge of energy from la rentrée—a very French concept that translates roughly as "back to school" but concerns adults too—falls over the city.
 At this time of year, everything comes out of summer vacation mode, from shops reopening to politicians getting back to work and newspapers grinding out thicker editions again.
-More than the calendar New Year in Paris, September is the city's de facto nouvel an.
+Even more so than the January 1 New Year in Paris, September is the city's de facto nouvel an.

-With the peak tourist season winding down, air and hotel fares take a dip, but the weather is just as nice, if not nicer, than during the summer months.
+With the peak tourist season winding down, air and hotel fares take a dip, but the weather is still comfortably warm with less chance of a heatwave.
 The laid-back, summer-vacation ambiance is still lingering around the city, but most Parisians are back in town, creating an interesting mix of fun and authenticity.
 Those wishing to avoid the cramped conditions of peak season may find September to be one of the best times of the lower season to visit.
 Late September is probably the better choice for avoiding the tail-end of high season, however.

 Paris Weather in September

 September in Paris is pleasantly warm, albeit a bit damp.
 Rain showers are common, but usually arrive in short and powerful bursts instead of lasting an entire day.
 The heatwaves that often punctuate the summer months with oppressively hot days—air-conditioning isn't a household appliance in Paris—have mostly subsided by the time September arrives, so you can comfortably walk around during the day without burning up.